 NEW!
 Includes 10 decorative coloring pages of inspirational STEM quotes!

-As an engineer-turned-science writer, my favorite part of writing about technical topics is the human story behind the story.
 It’s inspiring to discover how influential scientists, inventors and engineers find their motivation and persevere through setbacks to make exciting new advances.

 Disclaimer: This post contains affiliate links, including Amazon.com.
 Click here to view the complete STEM-Inspirations.com affiliate policy.